Vega Backend Documentation

 - Create a project as a workspace container.

-- Start a scan — the backend queues the work and an isolated runner executes the AI-powered audit.
+- Start a scan — the backend queues the work and an isolated runner executes the AI-powered audit using vega-core and Codex.

 - Watch progress live in the dashboard as the scan engine streams events.